wenhaiz/TIL/swiftui/custom-color-scheme.md

 # Add color value for both light mode and dark mode
-In SwiftUI, you can declare color values used for both light mode and dark mode by adding extension variables for `ColorScheme`,then use it in your views.
+In SwiftUI,I found a way to declare color values used for both light mode and dark mode by adding extension variables for `ColorScheme`.

 E.g.
 ```swift